nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot17](../assets/images/agent_sudo/screenshot17.png)

-However, it was also unable to find any hidden data within the photo, as if there was, then there would be more content under the **imagedata** section.
-However, one interesting thing is that in the **extradata** section, it does mention '**file: Zip archive data…**' Is this the zip file that we have been looking for?
+However, it was also unable to find any hidden data within the photo.
+If it did, then there would be more content under the **imagedata** section.
+However, one interesting thing is that in the **extradata** section, it did mention '**file: Zip archive data…**' Is this the zip file that we have been looking for?
 With that said, I was unable to find out a way to extract it, if that really was the case.

-Next, I tried using **binwalk,** which is another tool for searching binary files like images and audio files for embedded files and data.
-I will use the **-e** tag to automatically extract any hidden data.
+Next, I tried using `binwalk`, which is another tool for searching binary files like images and audio files for embedded files and data.
+I will use the `-e` tag to automatically extract any hidden data.

 ```
 binwalk -e cute-alien.jpg